eoinsheehan/blog/draft/struggles.md

 Monday 30th September
 Was struggling today with the lookaround characters in regex machine which I don't really understand all that much.
 The negative symbol is a lookaround character and so it behaves differently in the regex machine

+Wednesday October 2nd
+Had some struggles implementing the builder pattern for legislation site but that all came together in the end and I'm not so intimidated by this type of work any longer.
+Then also had some thoughts overnight about conversion of objects to something that is usable for an api.
+This brought home for me how serialization works and the role it plays as a common format for other applications and languages to interact with.